 The Explorers: From The Ancient World Until The Present by Paolo Novaresio (1996) includes numerous stories of amazing explorers and their extraordinary voyages of discovery - from Alexander the Great to the Apollo Moon landings.

-New Light On Dark Africa by Carl Peters (1891) is the German counterpart to Stanley's 'In Darkest Africa' - a German Emin Pasha expedition.
+New Light On Dark Africa by Karl Peters (1891) is the German counterpart to Stanley's 'In Darkest Africa' - a German Emin Pasha expedition.
 This represents Peter's journey to find Emin Pasha on the Upper Nile, but approaching from Africa's east coast.
 Peters followed Pigott in exploring the Tana river and gained notoriety by his political activities to secure influence in the interior.
 This roused the British, in an effort to counteract his activities, to explore both Kenya Colony and Uganda.
+Free eBook

 Robert I Rotberg is President of the World Peace Foundation and academic in political science and history.
 Among the many books he wrote are some about African exploration.